ItaloCanturil/ItaloCanturil/README.md

 ###

-For 2024, I aim to fill the gaps in my development by focusing on the following:
+For 2025, I aim to fill the gaps in my development by focusing on the following:

 - Specializing in another modern framework such as React or Next.js.
 - Expanding my knowledge of Back-End development with a new tech stack.
-- Deepening my understanding of software architecture as a whole.
+- Deploy a least one Saas.

 ###